 - Always use a clean needle if you use needles to inject medication or drugs.
 Do not share needles with anyone.

 - Always use condoms when having sexual intercourse if you or your partner is not in a monogamous relationship, or if you don't know if your partner has hepatitis.

-- Drink alcohol moderately, which is 2 drinks per day for men and 1 drink per day for women.
+- Drink alcohol moderately, which is a maximum of 2 drinks per day for men and a maximum of 1 drink per day for women.

 - Have children vaccinated against hepatitis B.

-- Eat a healthy diet that includes white meat and fish.
+- Eat a healthy diet that includes white meat, fish, and plenty of vegetables.

 American Cancer Society